LAL/trackml-library/README.md

 hits, their truth association to particles, and the initial parameters of those particles.
 The test dataset contains only the recorded hits.

-The dataset is provided as a set of plain `.csv` files ('.csv.gz' or '.csv.bz2' are also allowed)'.
+The dataset is provided as a set of plain `.csv` files (`.csv.gz` or `.csv.bz2` are also allowed).
 Each event has four associated files that contain hits, hit cells, particles, and the ground truth association between them.
 The common prefix (like `event000000000`) is fully constrained to be `event` followed by 9 digits.